 But if that’s what’s on the outside, what about what happens on the inside?
-Well, it turns out the English language has quite a rich collection of formal, medical, and old fashioned words for all of the reflexes and reactions that our bodies naturally carry out without a second thought from us.
+The English language has a rich collection of formal, medical, and old fashioned words for all of the reflexes and reactions that our bodies naturally carry out without a second thought from us.
 So the next time you’re stretching as you get out of bed, or you interrupt an important meeting with a ructus or a borborygmus, you’ll at least have the perfect word for it.

 Cicatrization is the formation of a cicatrix, or a scar.
 More generally, it refers to any of the healing and sealing processes that help a wound to mend, including the formation of a scab.